jrdngr/pngme_book/src/_introduction.md

 This tutorial is intended to fill the gap between heavily directed beginner tutorials and working on your own projects.
 The primary goal here is to get you writing code.
 The secondary goal is to get you reading documentation.
 I'm assuming that you already know how to search the internet for information, so I'm going to give you links to all of the docs that you'll need to complete each chapter.

-Unlike many of the other tutorials you might have worked through, I will not be providing any completed code.
-If you need extra help, there are hints for each chapter along with code stubs that can you get started.
-The first three chapters come with comprehensive unit tests that will ensure your code has the required features to move on.
-You'll use that code to complete the remaining chapters.

 If you haven't read [The Rust Programming Language](https://doc.rust-lang.org/book/) yet, I highly encourage you to do so before attempting this tutorial.
 I will not be covering the usage of most language features.

 ## What are we making?